How important is the Abraham Maslow’s motivation theory in developing the project team

 A promotion is recognition of one’s capability to shoulder higher responsibilities.

 What a man can be should be?
 A self-actualized person has a cause; an ideology to fight for the goal set for himself.
-He concentrates on the feedbacks, which is task oriented, and is not taken in by personal criticism or praise.
+He concentrates on feedback, which is task oriented, and is not taken in by personal criticism or praise.
 Mahatma Gandhi deprived himself even of the physical necessities when he underwent a fasting penance at Nowkhali at the time of the partition of the country.
 A highly successful scientist may fall in the category of the self-actualized persons.